vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 - dataCamp, [how to become a data scientist](http://i1.wp.com/blog.datacamp.com/wp-content/uploads/2014/08/How-to-become-a-data-scientist.jpg)
 - Becoming a Data Scientist – [Curriculum via Metromap](http://nirvacana.com/thoughts/becoming-a-data-scientist/)
 - Gill Press, [A Very Short History Of Data Science](http://www.forbes.com/sites/gilpress/2013/05/28/a-very-short-history-of-data-science/)
+- Analytics Vidhya [The Ultimate Plan to Become a Data Scientist in 2016](http://www.analyticsvidhya.com/blog/2016/01/ultimate-plan-data-scientist-2016/) (also have a look at the [resources](http://www.analyticsvidhya.com/ultimate-plan-data-scientist-2016/) page)

 ## What kind of data scientist?
 We can conclude that data science is a very broad field.
 This field can be partitioned in several ways.